An official website of the United States government

 Can Data and Tech Help Solve Environmental Issues?

 The Census Bureau's Opportunity Project celebrates its fifth anniversary with four tech development sprints to create solutions to environmental...

-Children in Poverty Less Likely to Participate in Sports, Gifted Programs
+Children in Poverty Less Likely to Engage in Sports, Gifted Programs

 New U.S. Census Bureau survey highlights the impact that poverty has on school-aged children’s involvement in extracurricular activities.

 The U.S. Census Bureau’s Household Pulse Survey shows that nearly 93% of households with school-age children reported engaging in “distance learning” from home.

 2020 Census To Help School Districts Prepare for Next Era of Students